Vyral/sandy-eagon-blog/_posts/2017-10-30-how-you-can-be-a-hero-around-the-holiday-dinner-table.md

 When I talk with my clients and friends about how we can help their family and friends with their home purchase or sale, I often hear something like, “My sister would be a great person you could help.”
 Other times, I hear something like, “Well, my cousin Bob needs help, but you don’t want to work with him.”

-We may be able to help your cousin Bob and&nbsp;**make you a hero by being his real estate resource.**
+We may be able to help your cousin Bob and **make you a hero by being his real estate resource.**

 Some of our family and friends can be hard to please.
 Let me decide who I can best work with.